jhkim611/CLAD/README.md

 classification task).
 In this work, we study the utility of class labels for unsupervised GAD, i.e., we study how the class label informa- tion of nodes enhances the detection of structural anomalies in particular.
-To this end, we propose a **Label-Aware Graph Anomaly Detection framework (LAAD)** that utilizes a limited amount of labeled nodes to enhance the performance of unsupervised GAD.
+To this end, we propose a **Class Label-aware Graph Anomaly Detection framework (CLAD)** that utilizes a limited amount of labeled nodes to enhance the performance of unsupervised GAD.
-Extensive experiments on ten datasets, including both synthetic and real-world datasets, demonstrate the superior performance of LAAD in comparison to existing unsupervised GAD methods, even in the absence of ground-truth class label information.
+Extensive experiments on ten datasets, including both synthetic and real-world datasets, demonstrate the superior performance of CLAD in comparison to existing unsupervised GAD methods, even in the absence of ground-truth class label information.

 ## Datasets